Applications need to be in by 24th May

-Great news, the government has announced £2 million worth of new grant funding towards training that helps UK businesses to complete customs declarations.
+Great news, the government has extended the deadline to apply for grant funding towards training that helps UK businesses complete customs declarations.

 To prepare us all for the UK’s departure from the European Union, the Institute's one day Customs Procedures & Documentation training course covers everything that you will need to know to enable goods to be imported and exported post Brexit.